eloiseyaz/Cafe/src/main/scala/Instructions.md

 #### Menu:
 - A standard list of menu items.
-- Premium specials need to be able to be added/removed from the menu.
+- Menu.Premium specials need to be able to be added/removed from the menu.
 - Stock count of the menu items.
 Some cannot order an item if the count is zero.

 #### Bill:
 - Take a customer order and produce an itemised bill which includes an optional service charge.

 #### Service Charge:
-- When all purchased items are no service charge is applied.
+- When all purchased items are drinks no service charge is applied.
 - When purchased items include any cold food, apply a service charge of 10% to the total bill (rounded to 2 decimal places).
 - When purchased items include any hot food apply a service charge of 20% to the total bill.
 - If a premium special is purchased, a service charge of 25% is added to the total bill.